HigherOrderCO/Bend/docs/syntax.md

 else:
   return 3
 ```
-The conditions are evaluated in order, one by one, stopping at the first succesful case.
+The conditions are evaluated in order, one by one, stopping at the first successful case.

 ### Switch